 For example: If you search the keyword “cruise” on Pinterest, you will find one of my most popular pins on one of the top rows.
 Maybe you are planning a cruise and this pin sounds like it would help with your cruise planning, you’re going to click on it, right?

-The pin creates exposure to your content.
-And if you’re a newbie blogger, Pinterest is the best place to start as a beginner to drive traffic to your blog and find an audience.
+If you’re a new blogger, Pinterest is the best place to start as a beginner to create:

-Did you know that Pinterest has over 320 million active users?
+Fun fact: Did you know that Pinterest has over 320 million active users?
 Just think about that.

 Pinterest Resources You Can’t Blog Without